laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

 This will enable much easier and much more focused testing.
 You'll also note the code has several other benefits aside from increased testability.
 It's easier to read and understand, it's shorter, and there are fewer chances for errors.
 In the original version, it would be very easy for a programmer to forget to set the `_df` variable to a `DogFood` object at some point, causing a null pointer exception whenever the dog tried to eat.
 While still possible, this is less likely when you are passing in the object directly to the method.
-We'll discuss more of the benefits of writing testable code - and why testable code is good code, and vice versa - in a later chapter.
+We'll discuss more of the benefits of writing testable code---and why testable code is good code, and vice versa---in a later chapter.

 ## Stubs